 After World War II, Americans wanted to relax and enjoy life’s pleasures again.
 In 1946, Bob Allender, coming down from KY, began Bob’s Camp in what used to be that citrus grove on the east bank of the River about two miles north of Welaka.
 (The Allenders remained in the Welaka area right up to their passing.
 Bob passed away at age 97 in 2006, shortly after his wife).
 The camp started as a single wood frame cabin (#3) and extensive dock, left over from the citrus days.
 Bob eventually converted the citrus dock, added three more cabins and sites for camping.
 The fishing was great.
 In 1972, Allen Norton acquired the camp and it became Norton’s Place.
 Bob moved across the street initially into a single-wide trailer and Norton added a couple of mobile homes.
 In the mid-80’s, James Harmon, a quiet ex-Navy man who loved to fish, garden and keep to himself, moved into Bob’s old mobile home and became the caretaker and fishing expert.

 In July of 1998, Jim and Terry Stege purchased Norton’s Place and renamed it Stegbone’s, one of Jim's UF nicknames.
 (Sadly, James Harmon passed away one week prior to closing.)
 A good deal of cleaning, repair and renovation occurred.
-Norton's double-wide moved across the road to replace Bob's single-wide trailer.
+The double-wide moved across the road to replace Bob's single-wide trailer.
 From 2000-2004, the camp was managed by Mike Upton, an ex-Navy man, who made every guest feel like they had come home.
 Since then, a number of interesting personalities have helped out and come and gone.
 Terry passed away in June of 2013.
-Jim remains committed to the camp and its guests.
-Since late 2013, Dena Dalbney and Gary Voigt look after the place as caretakers and Catherine Ricker and her son Jon stay in #6 as Manager.
+Soon after in the fall, Dena Dalbney and Gary Voigt took up residence in their sailboat and began looking after the place as caretakers.
+In 2018, Catherine Ricker and her son Jon have stayed in #6 as provide the Manager role.
+The camp office is now just south of their carport.
 Catherine also does the cabin cleaning.
-IWe have a great team that works and lives well together.
+Since 2019, Luis Pizzaro has helped with landscaping and kept the place looking good.
+We have a great team that works and lives well together.

-As you approach Stegbone’s from the north, stresses literally float away as you cross the River in Palatka and again at Dunn’s Creek.
-At Satsuma, turn towards Georgetown over the railroad tracks.
-The train no longer stops.
+As you approach Stegbone’s from the north, stresses literally float away as you cross the River in Palatka and then Dunn’s Creek.
+At Satsuma, turn towards Welaka over the railroad tracks.
+The train doesn't stop.
 Amtrak and CSX don't know what they're missing as they race on to Miami or New York.
 After 2.8 miles of pastoral ranch land with cattle grazing in huge pastures under big oaks, drive down N. Fish Camp Road and return to what is right with life: honest pleasures, shared with friends and family, in a peaceful and rich, natural environment.